 - The beach is open to two-wheel-drive vehicles; however, beach conditions may vary with weather conditions and campers should always use caution to avoid becoming stuck in unexpectedly deep sand.
 Be aware that this stretch is often used by people traveling from the park to a nearby fishing pier (out of the park) and that there is a moderate safety risk because of the traffic flow.

-- Please note that a 14-day camping limit is in effect at all camping areas.
-At the end of 14 days, campers must vacate their site and leave the park for a minimum of 48 hours before returning to camp.
-The total number of days spent camping in the park should not exceed 56 calendar days per year, in any combination of visits or consecutive nights.
+- A 14-day camping limit is in effect at all camping areas.
+At the end of 14 days of camping anywhere within the park, campers must vacate their site and leave the park for a minimum of 14 days before returning to camp.
+The total number of days spent camping in the park should not exceed 28 calendar days per year, in any combination of visits or consecutive nights.